alexey-parfenov/bothunter-data-collector/README.md

 ## About the project

-BotHunter Data Collector is a personal Python project developed to practice building reliable asynchronous applications that work with external APIs and high-frequency data streams.
+BotHunter Data Collector is a personal Python project focused on building a reliable asynchronous data collection system for multiple external APIs and real-time data streams.

 The application collects public market data using REST APIs and WebSocket connections, processes incoming events and monitors the quality and stability of data collection.